1. CELTIC COINS

 An exception to the standard unit were coins of the Durotriges which began circa 4.5 to 5 gm, declining to circa 3.25-3.7 gm and then to circa 1 gm.
 The lighter coins were all heavily debased.

 There is no obvious mark on any of the coins to indicate what value was placed on any of them in terms of the others.
-However, during this period gold seems to have been valued at between twelve and thirteen times the equivalent weight in silver, which would make the Celtic gold stater worth approximately 50 silver units.
+However, during this period gold seems to have been valued at about twelve times the equivalent weight in silver, which would make the Celtic gold stater worth approximately 50 silver units.